kuzzleio/documentation-old/sdk-reference/source/includes/security/_security.md

 ### Callback response

-Resolves to a JSON Object
+Resolves to a JSON Object containing the total number of found roles and an array of [Role](#role) objects.

 ## updateProfile